Robert-van-Engelen/Forth850/README.md

 ### ?COMP
 _--_
-check if compiling
+check if compiling;
 may throw -14 "interpreting a compile-only word"

 ### ?SYS
 _-- ; C: x --_
-check if compiled control structure matches x may throw -14 "interpreting a compile-only word" may throw -22 "control structure mismatch"
+check if compiled control structure matches x;
+may throw -14 "interpreting a compile-only word";
+may throw -22 "control structure mismatch"

 ### UNUSED